TAP-GGC/Foe/README.md

 [Foes - Workshop 2 (CodePen)](https://youtu.be/IxMzYn-Ykpk)

 ## Workshop Access
 There are two ways to access the Foes Workshops.
-The first way involves navigating to CodePen which is a website that allows users to edit/create basic webpages using different coding languages.
-The second way to access both workshop involves downloading a copy of the entire Foes Project onto a personal computer and changing the code on an application such as Visual Studio Code.
+The first way involves clicking a link to acccess CodePen: a website that allows users to edit/create basic webpages using HTML, CSS, and JavaScript.
+The second way involves downloading a copy of the entire Foes Project onto your personal computer and changing the code on a app such as Visual Studio Code.
 Please choose the method that works best for your classroom needs.
 <br>
 ### Workshop 1 - CodePen
 1. Open the Documents folder.